encode/requests-async/README.md

 **This work has now been overtaken by the `http3` project:** https://github.com/encode/http3

-We recommend using `http3.AsyncClient()`, which provides async/await support with a requests-compatible API.
+We recommend using `http3.AsyncClient()` for async/await support with a requests-compatible API.

 ---